jeremysze/LPIS/SzeJ_slidedeck.md

 ![spatial_autocorrelation.png](../manuscripts/spatial_autocorrelation.png)

 ---
-## Goodman-Baconâ€™s general binary treatment difference-in-difference model
+## Goodman-Bacon's general binary treatment difference-in-difference model
 * Simplifying from 25 quarters, we can think of it as there being 3 different groups
     * untreated group $U$
     * early treatment group $k$ that receives treatment at $t^*_k$